gmassime/uplift-memof403/README.md

 * R-Learner
 * Uplift Random Forest with Contextual Treatment Selection

-The Meta-Learners are used with both Linear Regression and k-Neighbors Regression.
+The Meta-Learners are used with a Random Forest classifier.

 ### pyuplift

 The models used all rely on the Class Transformation method.
-We test the following approaches:
+We test the following approaches with a Random Forest classifier:
 * Lai
 * Kane
 * Jaskowski
 * Pessimistic
 * Reflective

+### scikit-uplift